brummett/Devel-hdb/README.md

 For arrays, hashes and globs, click on the blue circle to collapse/expand it

+### Child Processes

+If the debugged program forks, it will pop up a dialog giving the option to "Open" a new debugger window, or "Detach" and allow it to run without stopping.

 ## Features

 * Single step, step over, step out, continue and exit the debugged program